-The infrastructure of any Big Data application must meet the following challenges:
+The infrastructure of any application built to process Big Data must answer the following questions and meet the challenges:

 Before the rise of Cloud and Serverless offered storage and computing resource as a utility service, processing Big Data meant building and maintaining the server infrastructure to do so.
 That had to be large enough to accommodate peaks of data flow even if they were only occasional.

-It is precisely the anomalies such as peaks and troughs in data flow that tend to offer the most valuable scientific or commercial insights so in most instances little value in infrastructure capacity that can handle the 90% or 99% the rest of the time.
-However, that meant paying for and maintaining expensive infrastructure that spent most of its time redundant.
+It is precisely the anomalies such as peaks and troughs in data flow that often offer the most valuable scientific or commercial insights.
+However, an application being able to handle occasional peaks meant paying for and maintaining expensive infrastructure that spent most of its time redundant.

 First Hadoop and then Cloud computing changed that.
-By distributing Big Data sets across many cheap ‘commodity server’ nodes, which combine into a computational resource capable of storing and handling huge data sets, Hadoop significantly lowered the cost of the required bare metal infrastructure.
+By distributing Big Data sets across many cheap ‘commodity server’ nodes, which combine into a computational resource capable of storing and handling huge data sets, Hadoop significantly lowered the cost of scalable bare metal infrastructure.

 That 2012 Bantleman Forbes article estimated a Hadoop cluster and distribution facility for Big Data cost around $1 million compared to the $10 million to $100s of millions for enterprise data warehouses.
 But of course, $1 million is still not pocket change and maintained a barrier to entry that kept most out of Big Data applications.

 Next came Cloud computing and containers.
 Cloud providers such as AWS turned computing power into a service – removing the requirement for major upfront investment in hardware infrastructure.
-Even the more budget overhead Hadoop represented.
-The pay-as-you-go and fluidly scalable model of Cloud opened the door for the experimentation and innovation that led to a rich open source development ecosystem.
+The pay-as-you-go and fluidly scalable model of public cloud platforms like AWS opened the door for the experimentation and innovation that led to a rich open source development ecosystem.

 It has also allowed many young companies using Big Data to grow and flourish that would otherwise have had to contend with much tougher barriers to entry.

-Cloud Computing meant no upfront investment and only paying for the processing power needed for irregular data flow peaks while they happened.
+Cloud Computing meant no upfront investment and only paying for the processing power needed for irregular data flow peaks when they occurred.

-The Machine Learning AI zeroing in on patterns previously undetectable is suddenly turbo charging new discoveries.
+The Machine Learning zeroing in on patterns previously undetectable is suddenly turbo charging new discoveries.

 Within a few short decades the world we live in will be unrecognisable.
 Yes, technology has advanced quickly over the decades before.
 But what Cloud-powered Big Data and AI will achieve over the next several will be a paradigm shift.